 - Swelling of glove material due to chemical contact.

 - Glove manufacture's recomendations (chemical resistance guids and physical performance chart).

 It is important to note that information presented for an individual chemical may no longer be applicable when a mixture of chemicals are combined.
 Careful monitoring of the glove for signs of permeation, degradation, or penetration, is neede to maintain the health an safety of the wearer.
-Gloves should be replaced periodically, depending on frequency of use.
+Gloves must be replaced periodically, depending on frequency of use.

 What Type of Glove Should You Wear?

 It is impossible to list all the potential situations on campus where gloves are needed.
-Below is a list of situations where gloves should be used, the recommended gloves, and examples of positions which fall under these situations.
+Below is a list of situations where gloves must be used, the recommended gloves, and examples of positions which fall under these situations.